particle-iot/docs/src/content/guide/getting-started/start.md

 For more technical details on what comes on your device, go {{#if core}}[here](/datasheets/core-datasheet/){{/if}}{{#if photon}}[here](/datasheets/kits/photon/){{/if}}{{#if electron}}[here](/datasheets/kits/electron/){{/if}}.

+{{#if electron}}
+## New User Features On the Electron
+### Display signal strength!
+- Press MODE once quickly when the Electron is breathing cyan
+- The signal strength (RSSI) will be shown in a 0-5 green blinks, 5 being the strongest

+### Soft Power Down
+- Tap MODE twice quickly, then the LED will show white, and then it will turn off in a few seconds
+- To turn it back on tap RESET once
+- You can use use soft power down instead of unplugging the battery or power
+- This uses a deep sleep mode for the Electron, and will still use 0.13mA
+{{/if}}

 ## Prerequisites for Setup
 {{#if electron}}
 * **Software**